RadleighSmith/hockley-woods/README.md

 ###  Content

-* The hover and active CSS classes are inspired from Code Institue's Love Running Project.
+* The hover and active CSS classes are inspired by Code Institue's Love Running Project.

 * Some information on the home page was taken from the [Rochford Council Website](https://www.rochford.gov.uk/hockley-woods)

-* The form on the site is inspired by the Code Institute's Coders Coffeehouse code along project.
+* The form on the site is inspired by the Code Institute's Coders Coffeehouse code-along project.

-* I learnt the basics of flexbox by using the "flex-test" provided to me by my Code Institute mentor Richard Wells.
+* I learnt the basics of Flexbox by using the "flex-test" provided to me by my Code Institute mentor Richard Wells.

-* All social media icons used on the site were sourced from: [Font Awesome](https://fontawesome.com)
+* All social media icons used on the site were sourced from [Font Awesome](https://fontawesome.com)

 * I used [ChatGBT](https://chat.openai.com/) to help populate some of the information across the site.